-Manassas, Warrenton, Gainesville and Fairfax, VA Patients Contact Dominion Eye Care Ophthalmologists at 703-361-3128 for Treatment and Solutions for Diabetic Retinopathy
+Manassas, Warrenton, Gainesville and Fairfax, VA Patients Contact Dominion Eye Care Ophthalmologists for Treatment and Solutions for Diabetic Retinopathy

-When it comes to Diabetic Retinopathy help in Manassas, Warrenton, Fairfax and Gainesville, VA patients call on the ophthalmologists at Dominion Eye Care.
-Our eye doctors have years of experience helping patients suffering from diabetes overcome a related eye condition called diabetic retinopathy.
-Diabetic retinopathy is when blood sugar levels get so high that the eye blood vessels bleed, which can cause damage to the retina.
-The longer the person has diabetes, chances they will get diabetic retinopathy increase.
-Diabetic retinopathy accounts for 12 percent of all blindness and it is the leading cause of blindness in patients 20-64 years of age.
+When it comes to Diabetic Retinopathy help in Manassas, Warrenton, Fairfax, Gainesville, and surrounding areas in Northern VA, patients call on the ophthalmologists at Dominion Eye Care.
+Our eye doctors have years of experience helping patients suffering from Diabetes overcome a related eye condition called Diabetic Retinopathy.
+Diabetic Retinopathy is when blood sugar levels get so high that the eye blood vessels bleed and can cause damage to the retina.
+The longer the person has Diabetes, the chances they will develop Diabetic Retinopathy increases.
+Diabetic Retinopathy is the leading cause of blindness in patients 20-64 years of age.

 Signs and Symptoms of Diabetic Retinopathy